MAIF/otoroshi/manual/next/docs/how-to-s/setup-ai-gateway-with-otoroshictl.md

 ---
 # Set up an AI Gateway with otoroshictl

-In this tutorial, you will set up Otoroshi as an AI Gateway using the LLM extension and `otoroshictl`.
+In this tutorial, you will set up Otoroshi as an AI Gateway using the [The Otoroshi LLM Extension](https://cloud-apim.github.io/otoroshi-llm-extension/) and [`otoroshictl`](https://cloud-apim.github.io/otoroshictl/).
 By the end, you will have:

 - An Otoroshi instance running with the LLM extension
 - An OpenAI provider configured with the API key stored securely via environment vault